darrenl5941/sep11-freedom-project/blog/entry01.md

 World.add(engine.world, [ground, box]) // adds the objects on the screen
 ```

-One I did that and was able to make simple objects I tried to make it more interactive by allowing the objects to be _dragged by the mouse_.
-A problem I had with trying to do this was that there were no guides that would show how to do it, so I used AI to ask for what I would need to make it and it told me to use `mouse.create` as a _input handler_ and `MouseConstraint.create` as a _interaction constraint_ so I could say how I wanted the mouse to work.
+Once I did that and was able to make simple objects I tried to make it more interactive by allowing the objects to be _dragged by the mouse_.
+A problem I had with trying to do this was that there were no guides that would show how to do it, so I used AI to ask for what I would need to make it and it told me to use `mouse.create` as a _input handler_ and `MouseConstraint.create` as an _interaction constraint so I could say how I wanted the mouse to work.
 With that information I was able to make the mouse able to drag objects with the code below:

 ```js
 const mouse = Mouse.create(render.canvas);